Home HOMESCHOOLING Fun School Preschool: Frogs and Turtles Theme

 data-pin-description=image of two books for a frog and turtle preschool theme.
 Frog book called guess who jumps, turtle book called underwater world turtles

 We also read a couple of fun books.
 Froggy Goes to School by Jonathan London which is a silly book about a boy frog named Froggy who forgets to wear clothes to his very first day of school (Emily thought a froggy wearing underwear was pretty funny).
-And we read Yertle the Turtle by Dr Seuss.
-Even though I’ve heard the title of this story many times, this was my first time reading it and it was nothing like I thought it was going to be, ha.
-Emily sat through it but I can’t say it’s her new favorite Dr Seuss book.
-It did however help with one of the activities we did after reading it.
+And we read Yertle the Turtle by Dr Seuss to go along with the fun cup stacking activity we did!

 Emily has been singing the Five Little Speckled Frog song at the weekly story and playtime events we attend at our local library, so it was perfect to incorporate into our frogs and turtles theme week!
 To make the song interactive for Emily, I created a fun printable (with full instructions) that you can use too!
 To put it together you simply print out the images, laminate them (I use these self adhesive laminating sheets from Amazon), then use Velcro dots to stick the frogs to the log.
 Emily loves jumping each frog into the “pool” as we sing (and guaranteed you will have the song stuck in your head for days to come.
 Sorry… not sorry?).